 We have entered into change of control agreements with each of our other named executive officers whose employment agreement sets forth the protections upon a change of control described above.
 Each of these agreements provide that if a change in control of our Company occurs and the employment of either of the named executive officers is terminated for reasons other than for cause, or if the officer terminates his employment within 60 days of a material diminution in his salary or duties or the relocation of his employment following a change in control of our Company, then all equity awards held by the named executive officer shall immediately become exercisable or vested.
-In addition, if a change in control of our Company occurs and the employment of either of the named executive offices is terminated for reasons other than for cause within two years of the change in control, or if the officer terminates his employment within 60 days of a material diminution in his salary or duties or the relocation of his employment within two years following a change in control of our Company, then that named executive officer shall be entitled to (1) a lump sum severance payment equal to one times the sum of his annual base salary at the time of the change in control and (2) health insurance coverage for him and his dependents for an 12 month period.
+In addition, if a change in control of our Company occurs and the employment of either of the named executive officer site mininated for reasons other than for cause within two years of the change in control of our Company, then all equity awards held by the named executive officer shall immediately become exercisable or vested.
+In addition, if a change in control of our Company occurs and the employment of either of the named executive officers is terminated for reasons other than for cause within two years of the change in control of our Company, then all equity awards held by the named executive officer shall immediately become exercisable or vested.
+In addition, if a change in control of our Company occurs and the employment of either of the named executive officer shall or reasons other than for cause within two years of the change in control of our Company, then that named executive officer shall be entitled to (1) a lump sum severance payment equal to one times the sum of his annual base salary at the time of the change in control and (2) health insurance coverage for him and his dependents for an 12 month period.
 Mr. Carolan is also entitled to receive all bonus payments made to him during the one-year period preceding the date of the change in control of the Company.